 My research interests lie in the field of applied numerical mathematics, in particular on how to compute radiative transfer efficiently.
-I am currently contributing to the development of the open-source radiative transfer library Magritte.
+I am the current maintainer of the open-source radiative transfer library Magritte.

 Spectral line observations are an indispensable tool to remotely probe the physical and chemical conditions throughout the universe.
 Modelling their behaviour is a computational challenge that requires dedicated software.
 In this paper, we present the first long-term stable release of Magritte, an open-source software library for line radiative transfer.
 First, we establish its necessity with two applications.
 Then, we introduce the overall design strategy and the application/programmer interface (API).
 Finally, we present three key improvements over previous versions: (1) an improved re-meshing algorithm to efficiently coarsen the spatial discretisation of a model; (2) a variation on Ng-acceleration, a popular acceleration-of-convergence method for non-LTE line transfer; and, (3) a semi-analytic approximation for line optical depths in the presence of large velocity gradients.